annotation/text-fabric/tf/docs/about/clientmanual.md

 It is a method to make good use of the annotations that exist in the corpus at various levels.

 Regular expressions are a key tool for specifying sophisticated search patterns.
-Their theoretical foundation was layed in the 1950s, and by now they have been implemented in all major programming languages and in all powerful text-editors.
+Their theoretical foundation was laid in the 1950s, and by now they have been implemented in all major programming languages and in all powerful text-editors.